bytefish/bytefish.de/blog/weather_data_timeseries_analysis.md

 ### Conclusion ###

-We have been able to identify the consecutive days of extreme heat in September for the Stations *Bochum*, *Tönisvorst* and *Weilerswist-Lommersum*.
+So we have been able to identify the consecutive days of extreme heat in September for the Stations *Bochum*, *Tönisvorst* and *Weilerswist-Lommersum*.
 We can also see in the data, that 2023 is indeed a record year, with only 2016 having a streak of at least 7 days.

 If you have ideas for more queries, let me know.

 ## Open Data, SQL Server and .NET ##